Endurance develops strength of character in us~ Romans 5:4 NLT

 By the time I reached my rest spot, the haze had thickened & I was glad of it!
 The breeze made the day one of the most pleasant in a while.

-I still haven't identified the above flowers, but I will.
-They're blooming in the open field I pass on my way to the lake shore.
+Very unusual & such a color standout, I've admired the above wildflowers for several years.
+(Thank you to daughter Jentry for the i.d.)
+They brighten the open field I pass on my way to the lake shore.
 I didn't see the turkey's this visit either, it's been a couple years now.
 I stayed for a while, enjoying the breeze off the water before heading back.

 The Park & the Missouri~